cosinekitty/astronomy/source/js/README.md

 <a name="SeasonInfo"></a>

 ## SeasonInfo
+**Kind**: global class
+**Brief**: When the seasons change for a given calendar year.

 Represents the dates and times of the two solstices and the two equinoxes in a given calendar year.
 These four events define the changing of the seasons on the Earth.

-**Kind**: global class
 **Properties**

 | Name | Type | Description |